Women’s Foundation of the South to Premiere New Impact Production This May

 "'As We Are' is incredibly powerful," notes Carmen J. Randolph, WFS President and CEO.
 "Many people don't realize just how challenging the work is when you're a woman of color heading up a nonprofit, trying to find solutions for your community and constituents when you have little to no resources at your disposal.
 The demands are relentless, but as women of color leaders, we feel that we cannot rest so we don't let our communities down.
 It's an impossible situation, and the toll this takes on our well-being is extreme.
 And when you understand the staggering lack of charitable funding received by women and girls of color in the South, it becomes clear.
 This simply cannot continue."

-The Mississippi screening takes place on May 8, 2024, at Mississippi Public Broadcasting Auditorium, 3825 Ridgewood Rd, Jackson, MSS 39211.
+The Louisiana screening takes place on May 10, 2024, at Ashe Power House Theater, 1731 Baronne Street, New Orleans, LA 70113.
 Seating is limited, and attendance is by-invitation-only.

 About Women’s Foundation of the South: